-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 With regard to retention of title goods, during the moratorium, they cannot be repossessed by the supplier without the consent of the examiner.

 On exiting the examinership process, the debtor can elect to use and pay for agreed retention of title goods in full or return those goods to the supplier.
-Based on common practice in Ireland, where the examinership process is a more established insolvency tool, the independent expert's report may deem the use of the goods subject to the retention of title necessary for the survival of the debtor as a going concern.
+Based on common practice in Ireland – where examinership is a more established insolvency tool and thus guidance and precedent are available on its practical application – the independent expert's report may deem the use of the goods subject to the retention of title necessary for the survival of the debtor as a going concern.
 The independent expert may therefore recommend that the supplier be paid in full.
 Otherwise, the examiner may choose to certify the use of the goods in question as a cost or expense of the examinership, necessary for the survival of the debtor – in which case the supplier should receive payment in full of this certified amount.

 4.10 Can transactions entered into by the debtor prior to be insolvency be challenged and set aside?
 What are the relevant grounds / look-back periods / defences?